xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 ```shell
 Missing required module 'MyLoggerInternal'
 ```

-This happens when Xcoee `import` the `MyLogger` module, as `MyLogger` imports another moduel that Xcode does not know about.
-A naive solution would be define a module map for `MyLogger` that contains the `MyLoggerInternal`.
+This happens when Xcoee `import` the `MyLogger` module, as `MyLogger` imports another moduel as dependencies.
+A naive solution would be to define a module map for `MyLogger` that contains the `MyLoggerInternal`.

 ```shell
 module MyLogger{